josbeir/cakephp-docs-md/docs/4/en/appendices/4-3-migration-guide.md

 - `IntegrationTestTrait::enableCsrfToken()` now lets you use custom CSRF cookie/session key names.
 - `HttpClientTrait` was added to make writing HTTP mocks easier.
-  See [httpclient-testing](../core-libraries/httpclient.md#httpclient-testing) for more information.
+  See [httpclient-testing](#httpclient-testing) for more information.
 - A new fixture system has been introduced.
 This fixture system separates schema and data enabling you to re-use your existing migrations to define test schema.
-The [fixture-upgrade](fixture-upgrade.md) guide covers how to upgrade.
+The [./fixture-upgrade](./fixture-upgrade.md) guide covers how to upgrade.

 ### View